ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 * **Note** that the EUI will be auto-lowercased before generating the UUID

 #### Device Registration at the uBirch Backend
 * The UUID can be used to register the device.
-Mind the uBirch backend environment used during configuring the [GoClient](#ubirch-goclient-configuration) and the [UGCC](#ubirch-goclient-configuration).
-For the `prod` env, the console URL would be https://console.prod.ubirch.com
+Keep in mind, to use the same uBirch backend environment, which was used during the configuration of the [GoClient](#ubirch-goclient-configuration) and the [UGCC](#ubirch-goclient-configuration).
+For the `prod` env, the console URL would be [https://console.prod.ubirch.com](https://console.prod.ubirch.com)

 #### Device Registration at the ChirpStack WebInterface
 * Detailed information about ChirpStack [applications](https://www.chirpstack.io/application-server/use/applications/) and [devices](https://www.chirpstack.io/application-server/use/devices/) can be found in the official documentation.
 * To increase your rate of success, you can go to the `Device-profiles` tab, edit the default device profile, and set the `LoRaWAN MAC version` option in the `GENERAL` tab to `1.0.0`.
 * Now you will have to create an application.
 * You should now be in the `DEVICES` of the application.
 Click on the `+CREATE` button.
-* Enter a name for the new device, as well as a describtion and the device EUI.
+* Enter a name for the new device, as well as a description and the device EUI.
-* Chose the default device profile and make sure that both the `Disable frame-counter validation` and the `Device is disabled` boxes are not checked.
+* Choose the default device profile and make sure that both the `Disable frame-counter validation` and the `Device is disabled` boxes are deactivated.
 * Press on the `CREATE DEVICE` button.
 * Some sensors require manual setting of a static application key.
 If this is the case for you, set the application key using the `KEYS (OTAA)` tab.
 Paste the key into the `Application key` field.
 Do not forget to press `SET DEVICE-KEYS`.
 * Other sensors support setting an application key on them in some way.
 In this case you can generate the key in the `KEYS (OTAA)` tab and then apply it and copy it to the device.